Sociology is in transition

 About our program

-The Department of Sociology is small in terms of the number of faculty.
-As a result, you will get to know your instructors, and faculty get to know students as individuals.
-Our program is also unique because it focuses on the study of inequalities and social justice.
+The Department of Sociology is a friendly and small department where you will get to know other students and your faculty.
+Our program is unique because it focuses on the study of inequalities and social justice.
 Our vision is to expand understanding of inequalities and to work towards social justice.
-To that end, faculty teach, conduct research, and do service work that is related to multiple issues of social justice and inequalities.
-As you can see by reading our mission statement and goals below, we believe that the sociological perspective can make special contributions towards realizing social justice.
+We believe that the sociological perspective can make special contributions towards realizing social justice.